 View of God | Trinitarian | Trinitarian |

 The Baptist tradition also values the separation of Church and State.
-Non-denominational churches also value these convictions because without them, they couldn’t exist or operate.
+Non-denominational churches also value these convictions because they couldn’t exist or operate without them.

 *** Non-denominational churches are similar to Baptist churches in their view of the ordinances: Non-denominational churches not only adopt the infrastructure of Baptist churches, but many have adopted elements of Baptistic theology, especially as it relates to ecclesiology or the nature of the Church.

-- Social concerns: The tolerance or acceptance of people who identify as LGBTQ and related matters like the definition of marriage, same-sex adoption, church membership, and church roles (e.g. ordination).
+- Social concerns: They disagree on the tolerance or acceptance of people who identify as LGBTQ and related matters like the definition of marriage, same-sex adoption, church membership, and church roles (e.g., ordination).

 - Theological concerns: Areas of disagreement include the ordination of women, the authority and nature of the Bible, the exclusivity of the Gospel for salvation, and creation and evolution (and related matters like abortion and gender issues).

-Rather than change affiliations to another mainline Protestant tradition that was also experiencing similar infighting, many people are opting for conservative, non-denominational churches.
+Rather than change affiliations to another mainline Protestant tradition that was also experiencing similar infighting, many people opt for conservative, non-denominational churches.

 Please see related articles below